 Community Arts Education Leadership Institute (CAELI)

-We made the difficult decision in April 2020 to cancel this year's CAELI program due to the pandemic.
+We made the difficult decision in April 2020 to cancel that year's CAELI program due to the pandemic.
 We are not accepting applications for a new CAELI cohort at this time.
 As we take time to reimagine and rebuild, we encourage you to attend our free Community Conversations.
 If you have questions about these current offerings, please contact Heather Ikemire.

 During the pandemic, Guild staff and CAELI faculty have worked together to support our CAELI alumni community.
-During the summer, CAELI Co-Director and Core Faculty Member Ama Codjoe offered the “DreamBook” Series—a series of prompts designed specifically for CAELI Alumni to foster authentic self-reflection and space for self-care.
-CAELI faculty members Mary Parish & John McCann teamed up for an offering in November called Leading through Uncertainty: Scenarios for the Future.
+During summer 2020, CAELI Co-Director and Core Faculty Member Ama Codjoe offered the “DreamBook” Series—a series of prompts designed specifically for CAELI Alumni to foster authentic self-reflection and space for self-care.
+CAELI faculty members Mary Parish & John McCann teamed up for an offering in November 2020 called Leading through Uncertainty: Scenarios for the Future.
 Consisting of three 2-hour workshops and an additional opportunity for office hours with John, this offering allows participants to dive deeper into challenges and opportunities they are facing in their community work.
 Both of these offerings were at no cost to alumni.

 The Community Arts Education Leadership Institute (CAELI) provides an intensive, transformative experience through which both seasoned and emerging leaders advance their skills by engaging with top leadership trainers, nationally renowned practitioners, and a diverse cohort of peers.